Our Board

 Michael Scott

-Michael J. Scott has been a police officer with the Los Angeles Police Department since 1998.
-He currently holds a Senior Lead Officer position in the Community Safety Partnership Unit of the San Fernando Gardens.
-In addition, he manages the LAPD Centurions, a competitive and philanthropic baseball team made up of sworn officers who have been hosting youth clinics and interactive events since 2000.
+Michael J. Scott is a dedicated police officer who has been serving the Los Angeles community since 1998.
+As a Senior Lead Officer in the Community Safety Partnership Unit of the San Fernando Gardens, he works tirelessly to ensure the safety and well-being of the residents he serves.